anandbihari43/anandbihari43/README.md

 - 👋 Hi, I’m @anandbihari43
 - 👀 I’m interested in Sales
-- 🌱 I’m currently learning Sales and Marketing
+- 🌱 I’m currently learning Sales and Marketing.
-- 💞️ I’m looking to collaborate on nothing for now
+- 💞️ I’m not looking to collaborate.
-- 📫 How to reach me don't reach now.
+- 📫 Don't reach now.

 <!---
 anandbihari43/anandbihari43 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.